Estuary

 Snowflake can query structured relational data like NUMBER, BOOLEAN, VARCHAR, TIMESTAMPS, etc. It uses Massively Parallel Processing (MPP) to achieve lightning-fast query executions and does not require hardware provisioning.

-Migrating from SQL Server to Snowflake
+Methods to Transfer Data from SQL Server to Snowflake

 In this section, we provide comprehensive step-by-step methods for transferring data from SQL Server to Snowflake using various open-source platforms and a third-party ETL Tool.